Tungsten: Physical properties

 In its raw form, tungsten is a hard steel-grey metal that is often brittle and hard to work.
 Purified, monocrystalline tungsten retains its hardness (which exceeds that of many steels), and becomes malleable enough that it can be worked easily.
-It is worked by forging, drawing, or extruding, but it is more commonly formed by sintering.
-Sintering is often used due to the very high melting point of tungsten.
+It can be worked by forging, drawing, rolling, or extruding.
+Most materials based on tungsten are formed by sintering tungsten powder along with additives, though this results in a more porous final product.

 Of all metals in pure form, tungsten has the highest melting point (3422 C), lowest vapor pressure (at temperatures above 1650 C), and the highest tensile strength.
 Although carbon remains solid at higher temperatures than tungsten, carbon sublimes at atmospheric pressure instead of melting, so it has no melting point.
 Moreover, tungsten's most stable crystal phase does not exhibit any high-pressure-induced structural transformations for pressures up to at least 364 gigapascals.
 Tungsten has the lowest coefficient of thermal expansion of any pure metal.
 The low thermal expansion and high melting point and tensile strength of tungsten originate from strong covalent bonds formed between tungsten atoms by the 5d electrons.
 Alloying small quantities of tungsten with steel greatly increases its toughness.

 Tungsten exists in two major crystalline forms: α and β.
 The former has a body-centered cubic structure and is the more stable form.
 The structure of the β phase is called A15 cubic; it is metastable, but can coexist with the α phase at ambient conditions owing to non-equilibrium synthesis or stabilization by impurities.
 Contrary to the α phase which crystallizes in isometric grains, the β form exhibits a columnar habit.
-The α phase has one third of the electrical resistivity and a much lower superconducting transition temperature T_{C} relative to the β phase: ca. 0.015 K vs. 1–4 K; mixing the two phases allows obtaining intermediate T_{C} values.
-The T_{C} value can also be raised by alloying tungsten with another metal (e.g. 7.9 K for W-Tc).
+The α phase has one third of the electrical resistivity and a much lower superconducting transition temperature T_{c} relative to the β phase: ca. 0.015 K vs. 1–4 K; mixing the two phases allows obtaining intermediate T_{c} values.
+The T_{c} value can also be raised by alloying tungsten with another metal (e.g. 7.9 K for W-Tc).
 Such tungsten alloys are sometimes used in low-temperature superconducting circuits.